-The http:// you see at the start of most Web addresses stands for hypertext transfer protocol3.
-A protocol4 is a set of rules for communication-sort of like grammar and vocabulary in a language like English.
+The http:// you see at the start of most Web addresses stands for hypertext transfer protocol.
+A protocol is a set of rules for communication-sort of like grammar and vocabulary in a language like English.
 The http protocol defines how Web browser and Web servers communicate and is designed to be independent from the computer's hardware and operating system.
 It doesn't matter if messages come from a PC, a Mac, a huge mainframe, or a pocket-sized smartphone; if a device speaks to another using a common protocol, then it will be heard and understood.

 The Internet supports lots of different applications, and many of these applications use their own application transfer protocol to communicate with each other.
 The server that holds your e-mail uses something called SMTP, or simple mail transfer protocol, to exchange mail with other e-mail servers throughout the world.
-FTP5, or file transfer protocol, is used for-you guessed it-file transfer.
+FTP, or file transfer protocol, is used for-you guessed it-file transfer.
 FTP is how most Web developers upload the Web pages, graphics, and other files for their Web sites.
 Even the Web uses different protocols.
 When you surf to an online bank or when you're ready to enter your payment information at the Web site of an Internet retailer, the http at the beginning of your URL will probably change to https (the "s" is for secure).
 That means that communications between your browser and server will be encrypted for safe transmission.
 The beauty of the Internet infrastructure is that any savvy entrepreneur can create a new application that rides on top of the Internet.

-- Application transfer protocol that allows Web browsers and Web servers to communicate with each other. - 4.
+- 2. Often used interchangeably with "Web address," URLs identify resources on the Internet along with the application protocol need to retrieve it. - 3.
+Application transfer protocol that allows Web browsers and Web servers to communicate with each other. - 4.
 Enables communication by defining the format of data and rules for exchange. - 5.
 Application transfer protocol that is used to copy files from one computer to another.